GindaChen/cs739-F18/drafts/Week5/CS739 Note Week5-2.md

 # CS739 Note Week5-2

-**Course Structure**
+# Summary

+[TOC]

+**Review of the Course Structure**

-1. Fundamentals
+1. Fundamentals of Distributed System
+   1. Design Pattern
+   2. System Failure
+   3. Network Communication
+   4. Time
-2. Techniques:
+2. *[Now]* Techniques:
-   1. local node
+   1. Local node
-   2. distributed systems
+   2. `here ->` Distributed Systems

 **Today**:

-1. NFS & idempotency
+1. NFS & idempotency: How do we design simple, scalable, network file system  with idempotency guarantee?
-2. Leases: (we have dealt with concurrency, but if one acquired a lock and died?)
+2. Leases: we have dealt with concurrency, but if one acquired a lock and died? **What do we do about accidents and fail prevention during concurrent events?**

-## NFS
+# NFS

 Distributed System back in the 1980s-1990s : client-server system